 - Episodes: 70

 It's impossible to talk about comfort and nostalgia without mentioning Cardcaptor Sakura .
-From the adorable opening credits to the magical cards bursting with personality, everything about this anime seems tailor-made to warm the heart.
-Sakura is charismatic, determined, and full of sweetness—and with the help of Tomoyo, Kero, and her inseparable staff, she turns every challenge into a little lesson in courage and empathy.
+From the adorable opening sequence to the magical cards brimming with personality, everything in this anime seems tailor-made to warm the heart.
+Sakura is charismatic, determined, and full of sweetness—and, with the help of Tomoyo, Kero, and her inseparable staff, she transforms every challenge into a small lesson about courage and empathy.

-Throughout the series, we see not only magic, but also human relationships that develop delicately: friendship, first love, family… everything is treated with such care that it's hard not to be moved.
-Therefore, rewatching Cardcaptor Sakura today is like returning to a safe place from childhood—a place where anything is possible and the heart is always ready for another adventure.
+Throughout the series, we see not only magic, but also human relationships that grow delicately: friendship, first love, family… everything treated with such affection that it's hard not to get emotional.
+Therefore, revisiting Cardcaptor Sakura today is like returning to a safe place from childhood—a place where anything is possible and the heart is always ready for another adventure.

 06. Digimon Adventure